valkey-io/valkey-doc/commands/xadd.md

 The field-value pairs are stored in the same order they are given by the user.
 Commands that read the stream, such as `XRANGE` or `XREAD`, are guaranteed to return the fields and values exactly in the same order they were added by `XADD`.

-`XADD` is the *only Redis command* that can add data to a stream, but there are other commands, such as `XDEL` and `XTRIM`, that are able to remove data from a stream.
+`XADD` is the *only Valkey command* that can add data to a stream, but there are other commands, such as `XDEL` and `XTRIM`, that are able to remove data from a stream.